kylepott/controls/primer.md

 3. I assume that internally developed single page apps (SPAs) help guide engineers to identify risks and controls aligned with the The [FAIR methodology](https://www.fairinstitute.org/about).
 I envision tools like these can help capture the results into an inventory.
 For simplicity, I suggest a basic starting point of likelihood x impact.

-4. Incident response is one of these exceptions and tends to be an excellent cost/value return on manual human effort.
+4. I assume internal APIs are in place (or can be put in place) to support the capturing of evidence from engineering teams.

-5. Aircraft manufacturing for example.
+5. Incident response is one of these exceptions and tends to be an excellent cost/value return on manual human effort.

-6. This assumes that internal APIs are in place (or can be put in place) to support the capturing of evidence from engineering teams.
+6. Aircraft manufacturing for example.